-It is not certain, when a Madeira of today's kind existed, but a legend tells of it from the year 1478.
-In that year George Plantaganet became Duke of Clarence (1449-1478), brother of the English King Edward IV (1442 -1483), sentenced to death for conspiratorial activity, greed and violence.
-He was left with the choice of execution and, according to unsecured tradition, he was supposed to settle for death by drowning in one Malmsey filled barrel in the tower.
+It is not certain when a Madeira of today's kind existed, but a legend tells of it in 1478.
+That year, George Plantaganet became Duke of Clarence (1449-1478), brother of King Edward IV of England (1442) -1483), sentenced to death for conspiratorial activity, greed and violence.
+He was given the choice of execution and, according to unsecured tradition, he allegedly decided to die in a drowning death Malmsey filled barrel in the tower.
 But maybe the "drowning" refers to the fact that he was a heavy drinker all his life.
-At any rate, he was not killed by the beheading of decapitators, which proves a later exhumation.
+In any case, he was not killed with the beheading Behaupten usual for aristocrats, which proves a later exhumation.

 The special kind of production, which concerning the typical taste and the colour also as maderisation In the 17th century, by chance, large quantities of Funchal were reported to have been shipped by ship Dutch were exported to South America and other colonies.
 It was found that the longer the journey took and the longer the ship stayed in hot, tropical climates, the better the wine became.
 The rocking ship movement (as was then thought) but especially the extreme temperature fluctuations contributed to the typical taste.
-That's why they loaded many ships with the wine and sent them to the East Indies and back just for manufacturing purposes (they crossed the Equator twice).
-The wines were called "Vinhos de torna-viagem "(Wines make a journey) or" Vinho da roda "(roda = circulation) and is also on old Madeira bottles on the label documented (TVE).
-There are still such old wines.
+That's why they loaded many ships with the wine and sent them to the East Indies and back just for manufacturing purposes (they crossed the equator twice).
+The wines were called "Vinhos de torna-viagem "(Wines make a journey) or" Vinho da roda "(roda = twist / rotate) and is also on old Madeira bottles on the label documented (TVE).

-The original impulse for trade in Madeira was laid in the late 17th century, when large quantities of wine were needed for the new Portuguese colonies in South America (Brazil).
-By the colonization of America in the 17th century under the reign of the English King Charles II (1630-1685) Madeira was also on the North American East Coast in fashion.
+The original impetus for trade in Madeira was laid in the late 17th century, when large quantities of wine were needed for the new Portuguese colonies in South America (Brazil).
+By the colonization of America in the 17th century under the reign of the English King Charles II (1630-1685), Madeira also became fashionable on the North American East Coast.
 He enjoyed a great reputation there and became a coveted and expensive object.
 The American Declaration of Independence in 1776 was solemnly sealed with a Madeira.
 The first US President George Washington (1732-1799) enjoyed a Madeira dinner every day.
 And the founding of the named after him capital Washington DC was also celebrated with a Madeira.
-In the 19th century, the wine was in the USA so popular that own events (Madeira parties) were held and clubs were founded (legendary is the still existing Madeira Club of Savannah-Ohio).
+In the 19th century, the wine was in the United States so popular that their own events (Madeira parties) were held and clubs were founded (legendary is the still existing Madeira Club of Savannah-Ohio).

-In the second, much more elaborate but more gentle way, the wine is filled in the typical 600-liter barrels (lodge pipes) and stored in heated rooms at slightly lower temperatures.
+In the second, much more elaborate but more gentle way, the wine is filled into the typical 600-liter barrels (lodge pipes) and stored in heated rooms at slightly lower temperatures.
 In this case, it is usually six to twelve months.
-Some producers refuse to artificially heat the wine.
-They store the barrels under the roofs of the lodges in the Canteiros (Storage racks for the barrels), where they are stored naturally heated by the sun, are cooled down at night and are therefore exposed to the other variants extreme temperature fluctuations.
-The wines, matured in this traditional way on the island (not by ship), were formerly known as "Vinho canteiro".
+However, some producers refuse to artificially heat the wine.
+They store the barrels under the roofs of the lodges in the Canteiros (Storage facilities for the barrels), where they are stored naturally heated by the sun, are cooled down at night and are therefore exposed to the other variants extreme temperature fluctuations.
+The wines, matured in this traditional way on the island (not by boat) were formerly referred to as "Vinho canteiro".
 In all cases, by heating the sugar contained in part caramelized, The wine gets the typical taste and strong oxidation the Madeira clay.
-After the Estufagem (heating), the wine must be cooled gently.
+After the Estufagem (warming), the wine must be cooled carefully.
 The age of the wines is calculated from the end of the Estufagem phase.

-Obligatory is that Spriten Depending on the type of fermentation described above, some wines will be brewed for the first time at this time, with sweet wines this may be the second or third time.
-This achieves an alcohol content of around 17% vol. The Sweet Madeira has two varieties of sweetener.
-For the better wines, this is done by the mentioned fermentation interruption, in the cheaper thickened Süßmost (Vinho Surdo) is added after fermentation and this also color by the addition of caramel corrected.
+Mandatory that is Spriten Depending on the type of fermentation described above, some wines will be brewed for the first time at this point in time, and in the case of sweet wines, this may be the second or third time.
+This achieves an alcohol content of around 17% vol. The sweet made Madeiras have two varieties of sweetening.
+For the better wines, this is done by the mentioned fermentation interruption, in the cheaper thickened Süßmost (Vinho Surdo) is added after fermentation and this also in color by the addition of caramel corrected.
 After filtration The wine rests for 12 to 18 months and is then classified in terms of quality.

 After this racking in wooden barrels, the further maturation takes place.
 From Estufagem these are at least three years, these are called "Finest" or "3-year-old".
 A "Seleccionado" is at least three years old, but not more than five years old.
-An "alvada" is an at least 5-year blend of several varieties marketed in 0.5-liter bottles.
+An "Alvada" is an at least 5-year blend of several varieties marketed in 0.5-liter bottles.
 The minimum age for wines from the noble varieties is five years, that is the "reserve" or "5-year-old".
 From "Special Reserve" or "10-Year-Old" the good wines start.
-Other aging levels are "Extra Reserve" or "Over 15 Years Old", "20 Years Old", "30 Years Old" and "Over 40 Years Old".
-The finest are the "vintage Madeira", which ripen at least 20 years in the barrel and two years in the bottle.
+Further aging stages are "Extra Reserve" or "Over 15 Years Old", "20 Years Old", "30 Years Old" and "Over 40 Years Old".
+The finest are the "Vintage Madeira", which ripen at least 20 years in the barrel and two years in the bottle.

 In all variants, a Madeira is immediately edible when it comes on sale.
 Madeira develops (for example, opposite port wine ) much less depot, on decanting must (if at all) be done only with very old wines.
 It is considered to be the most durable wine in the world, which will continue to improve as it ages.
 On the market today (extremely expensive) vintages from the end of the 19th and beginning of the 20th Century are offered, which have no indulgence impairment.
 Even an open bottle is almost unlimited shelf life.

-For a term corresponding to the term "real" Vintage Madeira (Madeira) or for Madeira wines with a year on the label gives the following information or types:
+For a term that corresponds to the term "real" Vintage Madeira (Madeira Madeira) or for Madeira wines with a year on the label gives the following information or types:

 The type of wine is produced only a few years and corresponds to the colheita at the port wine, He becomes at least 85% of the same vintage and at least 85% from just one of the recommended or approved grape varieties.
 The wine matures for at least five to a maximum of twenty years.